luizcomparin/luizcomparin/README.md

 ### Hello 👋

 My name is Luiz Carlos Comparin.
-I'm a 22 years old brazilian software developer, engaged full-time with programming. <br>
+I'm a 22 years old brazilian software developer with ample development experience in the web environment. <br>
-I'm currently developing a SaaS using TypeScript, Angular and Nest.js.
+I'm temporarily engaged full-time in developing a SaaS using TypeScript, Angular and Nest.js.

 ### ♨ I'm proficient with